SnapshotGames/dmb_clips/README.md

 # Dumb Sequencing and Playback for Unity3D

-Tiny cutscenes creation tool, with animation crossfades, path following and camera splines.
+Tiny cutscenes creation tool with animation crossfades, path following and camera splines.

 Installation
 ----